 The Council will continue to provide assistance to local governments and economic development organizations in securing grant funds to accommodate industrial and business growth.
-Council staff will also prepare economic impact analyses identifying the multiplier effect on employment, income and ad valorem revenue of economic development projects.
+Council staff will also prepare economic impact analyses identifying the multiplier effect on employment and income of economic development projects.
 Comprehensive Economic Development Strategy